 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (Academic) 6.5 overall with a minimum of 6.0 in writing and 5.5 in other components, or equivalent.
+- IELTS (Academic) 6.5 with a minimum of 6.0 in writing and 5.5 in speaking, listening and reading, or equivalent.

 View further information about our English language requirements.